 Is awesome.
 There isn’t really much more to tell.
 In 6 months that I’ve been using them I’ve run out of power once, and despite not being able to use them and charge them at the same time I could use provided jack cable to connect headphones as passive cable ones (without active noise cancellation).
 Bose writes on the instruction that it lasts for about 20 hours and I’m inclined to really believe them.
 A good idea is to set (on your Bose app) sleep timeout for headphones.
 After selected time period elapses with no sound sent to headphones they will shutdown conserving power.

 The plastic feels a bit cheap considering the price, but that is really neat picking at this point.
-They fold nicely and you can put them in provided hard case that significantly improve survivability of QC 35.
+They fold nicely and you can put them in provided hard case that significantly improves survivability of QC 35.

-However Bose QC35 have very annoying habit of retrying several times to connect to last used device before trying others.
+However, Bose QC35 have a very annoying habit of retrying several times to connect to last used device before trying others.
 It takes them about 6 seconds of constant connecting to the last device to switch to another.
 More round-robin queue would be better suited for people who might not have that device lying around.

-Yet another problem that I’ve found is very annoying forward/backward navigation.
+Yet another problem that I’ve found is very annoying forward/ backwards navigation.
 There aren’t any dedicated buttons for that purpose (which is hard to understand when you look at the size of headphones), but you have to double and triple click the ‘multifunction button’.
 So it’s one click to answer/stop call/play/pause, double-click to skip forward, triple click to skip backwards, double-click and long click to fast forward, triple click and long click to fast backwards.
 And you have to be pretty fast with those clicks as well.
 When I double click I usually end up with just stopping podcast.
-I haven’t had such issues with Sennheiser MM-100 headphones, since they have dedicated forward/backward buttons.
+I haven’t had such issues with Sennheiser MM-100 headphones since they have dedicated forward/backward buttons.